vadivelMT/folioformac/README.md

 It is an unofficial support page for the app called Folio.
 <br>
 <br>
-<h3>Purpose - To user</h3>
+<h3>To user</h3>
 I have created this page, because there are no official support page for this app.
 They are responding well in Twitter and Facebook.
-But you really can't tract whether the requested issues / features has been implemented or not.
+But you can't really tract whether the requested issues / features has been implemented or not.
 I really like the initial version of this app, but I see more funtionality improvements.
 So I thought of creating a repository on their appname until they are ready to take over the resposibility.
+This repository will be blank till the developers of this app wants to opensource the app.
+Until then it will be just a support page.

 I will post my issues and improvements here.
 I suggest to you also to do the same.
 <br>